vistart/iaml-labs/README.md

 <img src="assets\step_1.png" width="500" height="200">

 #### Step 2:
 The jupyter notebook will open in the same window, as shown below.
-On the Notable home folder, click on the <span style="color:red">*+GitRepo*</span> button.
+On the Noteable home folder, click on the <span style="color:red">*+GitRepo*</span> button.
 <br/>
 <img src="assets\step_2.png" width="500" height="200">